thatcherjackson/thatcherjackson.github.io/Project/ReadMe.txt

 - MLK Image from goodstudy.org
 - Updated FAQs page to use jQuery animations

-10/7/23 - Redesigned entire website (Most of HTML and almost all of CSS from Mr.Web Designer's Travel Website Tutorial)
+10/7/23 - Redesigned entire website (Most of HTML and almost all of CSS from Mr.Web Designer's Travel Website Tutorial on Youtube)
 - Changed out contact section for a booking section with 4 fields

 10/8/23 - Redesigned newsletter/email list feature